 Although most bathtubs today are made of fiberglass or acrylic, older homes may still have enameled cast iron or steel tubs.
 When the protective coating on cast-iron or steel bathtubs flakes or chips away, you run the risk of the base material rusting beyond repair and developing leaks.
 Fixing these areas with porcelain paint nominally improves the look of the tub and usually prevents further rusting.

 Remove Loose Chips from the Area

 Remove any flaking or damaged paint from the chipped area.
-If a great deal of paint needs to be removed, use a new straight razor blade with the blade held nearly flat against the surface.
+If a great deal of paint needs to be removed, use a new straight razor blade to scrape the paint chips away with the blade held nearly flat against the surface.